13.2 C

 The History of the Metric System

 The metric system was developed during the French Revolution to standardize measurements across France and eventually internationally.
-Before the metric system, the country used various measurements from region to region.
-This caused problems in commerce and daily life, with different standards for weight, length, and volume.
+Before the metric system was introduced, the country used various measurements from region to region.
+This led to problems in commerce and daily life, as different standards existed for weight, length, and volume.

-The French Revolution began in 1789 and was a period of significant social and political change.
+The French Revolution, which began in 1789, was a period of significant social and political upheaval.
 With its ideals of rationality, equality, and universality, the revolutionary government saw the creation of a standard measurement system as an essential part of its project.

 In 1790, the French National Assembly directed the French Academy of Sciences to develop a unified and universal system of measurements.
 The result was the metric system, with its base-ten units providing an easy and consistent calculation method.